bontebok/NeosIPv6Mod/README.md

 # Thank You

 * This Mod is dedicated to the users who are limited in being able to use Neos due to various IPv4 restrictions, including Strict-Type NAT, or CGNAT (Carrier Grade NAT).
+* Thanks to the Neos Modding Community for providing assistance in developing this mod.
+* Thanks to [Stiefel Jackal](https://github.com/stiefeljackal) for testing and code review.

 # Issues